 Picnic areas are scattered around the park, as are pleasant places for sunbathing.

-Like Typhoon Lagoon, Blizzard Beach is distinguished by its landscaping and the attention paid to executing its theme.
+Both Disney water parks are distinguished by their landscaping and the attention paid to executing their themes.
 As you enter Blizzard Beach, you face the mountain.
-Coming off the highest peak and bisecting the area at the mountain's base are two long slides.
+Coming off the highest peak and bisecting the area at the mountain’s base are two long slides.
 To the left of the slides is the wave pool.
-To the right are the children's swimming area and the ski lift.
+To the right are the children’s swimming area and the ski lift.
 Surrounding the layout like a moat is a tranquil stream for floating in tubes.

 One reader reports that the Blizzard Beach slides picked her husband's pocket: